 The skipper and crew should practice putting in single and double reefs, preferably at night at sea.
-The man overboard drill should also be conducted under realistic conditions.
+Crew overboard drills should also be conducted under realistic conditions.
 You'll be anchoring all the time in Mexico, so the whole crew should be made familiar with all the gear and techniques prior to having to set the hook at midnight in Bahia Santa Maria.